Culture of Gwynedd in the High Middle Ages: Gwynedd at war

 According to Sir John Edward Lloyd, the challenges of campaigning in Gwynedd and Wales as a whole were exposed during the Norman invasions between 1081 and 1101.
 If a defender could bar any road, control any river crossing or mountain pass, and control the coastline around Wales, then the risks of extended campaigning in Wales were too great.
 With control of the Menai, an army could regroup on Anglesey; without control of the Menai an army could be stranded there, and any occupying force on Anglesey could deny the vast harvest of that island to the Welsh.
 And the Welsh throughout Wales could lead retaliatory strikes from mountain strongholds or remote forested glens.

 The Welsh were revered for the skills of their bowmen; and they learned from the Normans.
 During the generations of warfare and close contact with the Normans, Gruffydd I and other Welsh leaders learned the arts of knighthood and adapted them for Wales.
 By Gruffydd's death in 1137, Gwynedd could field hundreds of heavy well-armed cavalry as well as their traditional bowmen and infantry.

 In the end Wales was defeated militarily by the improved ability of the English navy to blockade or seize areas essential for agricultural production, such as Anglesey.
 Lack of food would force the disbandment of any large Welsh force besieged in the mountains.
-Following the occupation, Welsh soldiers were conscripted to serve in the English army.
 During the revolt of Owain Glyndŵr the Welsh adapted the new skills they had learnt to guerilla tactics and lightning raids.
 Owain reputedly used the mountains to such advantage that many of the exasperated English soldiery suspected him of being a magician able to control the natural elements.
+During the Hundred Years' War, Welsh longbowmen were recruited by the English army to serve in France.